-Where applicants will take significant responsibility for safeguarding children during activities within Moretonhampstead Swimming Pool, as staff, they will be required to provide a reference and identity checks (Driving Licence or Passport) and/or as Trustees, they will be asked to submit a DBS application and identity checks.
+Where applicants will take significant responsibility for safeguarding children during activities within Moretonhampstead Swimming Pool, they will be required to complete a Disclosure and Barring Service (DBS) check.

 Staff and Volunteers are selected on their suitability to meet the job/role-related requirements and responsibilities and their ability to demonstrate that they can work safely with children and/or adults at risk.
-Arrangements are made for induction and any relevant training, which includes clarification of activity requirements, responsibilities and safeguarding procedures and further identification of training needs.
+Arrangements are made for induction and any relevant training, which includes clarification of activity requirements, responsibilities and child/adult at risk protection procedures and further identification of training needs.
+The Trustees will also make checks with the DBS in relation to any criminal record held on an applicant.

-Awareness of safeguarding practice will continue to be addressed via ongoing training.
+Awareness of children/adults at risk protection practice will continue to be addressed via ongoing training.
 All members of personnel who work with children and adults at risk are required to adhere to this policy.

-Allegations will be taken seriously and dealt with as soon as practicable, in line with the safeguarding policy.
+Allegations will be taken seriously and dealt with as soon as practicable, in line with the Child/Adults at risk protection policy.

-The Safeguarding Officer is also responsible for maintaining records if abuse is suspected to be committed by a member of staff.
+The Child/Adults at risk Protection Officer is also responsible for conducting any investigation and demonstrating the results if abuse is suspected to be committed by a member of staff.
 Throughout this procedure, records will be maintained and kept securely and confidentially.